cagosta/generator-mangrove-module/README.md

 ### Git

 An empty git repository and a remote pointing at github:<%= githubUser %>/<%= moduleName %> are automatically added.
-Create a repository on github with:
+Create a github repository with:
 ```
 grunt git:create_github_repo
 ```